 The next section is worked examples.
 Students are given example questions with full worked solutions.
 The tutor guides the class through this example, to show students how to answer questions.

 Next is the have a go section.
-This section includes a small amount of questions that are used to quickly test whether students have understood the worked examples.
-Students are encouraged to have a go at each of these questions.
-If they get the answer right, they are encouraged to carry on with the practice questions.
+This section includes a small amount of questions that quickly test whether students have understood the worked examples.
+Students can have a go at each of these questions.
+If they get the answer right, they can carry on with the practice questions.
 However, if they get these questions wrong, the tutor knows that they need to spend more time teaching and giving worked examples.

 We understand that some students work faster than others.
 We also understand that there’s few things worse than a student who finishes all the questions early and is left to feel bored and unchallenged.
 That’s why our books also contain extension questions to challenge students who finish their work early.

 The end of the book also contains a mistakes section where students are encouraged to redo any question that they got incorrect throughout the class.
 This is to ensure that our students can learn from their mistakes.

 Finally, all of our books now have a full set of answers from the previous week at the end of each book.
-These answers can be used to correct any work that wasn’t completed in class, and to ensure that students and parents feel confident in the feedback they have been given.
+With these answers, you can correct any work that you didn’t complete in class.
+This ensures that students and parents feel confident in the feedback given.